[HOME] [TXT]

 -------------------------------------------------------------------------------

-===[ Using the template ]~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+===[ Using the Templates ]~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-"Manual" usage: -----------------------------------[ setup ]-----------------------------------
+"Manual" usage:

 chmod 755 template.c